iizukanao/picam/README.md

       --tcpout <url>      Enable TCP output to <url>
                           (e.g. --tcpout tcp://127.0.0.1:8181)
      [camera]
+      --vfr               Enable variable frame rate.
+Also, GOP size will be controlled automatically.
+      --minfps <num>      Minimum frames per second.
+Implies --vfr.
+                          It might not work if width / height >= 1.45.
+      --maxfps <num>      Maximum frames per second.
+Implies --vfr.
+                          It might not work if width / height >= 1.45.
       --autoex            Enable automatic control of camera exposure between daylight and night modes.
-This forces variable frame rate and automatic control of GOP size.
+This forces --vfr enabled.
       --autoexthreshold <num>  When average value of Y (brightness) for 10 milliseconds of captured image falls below <num>, camera exposure will change to night mode.
 Otherwise camera exposure is in daylight mode.
+Implies --autoex.
-Effective only if --autoex option is enabled. (default: 5.0)
+                          (default: 5.0)
                           If --verbose option is enabled as well, average value of Y is printed like y=28.0.
       -p, --preview       Display fullscreen preview
       --previewrect <x,y,width,height>
                           Display preview window at specified position
+      --query             Query camera capabilities then exit
      [misc]
       --recordbuf <num>   Start recording from <num> keyframes ago (default: 5)